en_USEnglish

 What is OpenStack?

-A brief introduction to OpenStack
+A Brief Introduction to OpenStack

-Origins and evolution of OpenStack
+Origin and evolution of OpenStack

 OpenStack architecture